 To read the contents of the device signature imprint table, follow the below procedure:

 - 1. Load the Z-pointer with the table index. - 2.
 Set RSIG and SPMEN bits in SPMCSR. - 3.
 Issue an LPM instruction within three clock cycles. - 4.
-Wait three clock cycles for SPMEN bits to be cleared. - 5.
 Read table data from the LPM destination register.